 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-How Do I Tell Someone They’re Entering Their Email Address Wrong?
+How Do I Tell Someone They’ve Entered the Wrong Email Address?

-Question: I’m receiving email confirmations from some commercial site; some confirmations of orders, etc. From the content of one of these, I know the person’s name and date of birth as well as the fact that they live in England.
+Question: I receive email confirmations from a commercial site — some confirmations of orders, etc. From the content of one of these, I know the person’s name and date of birth as well as the fact that they live in England.
 All of the emails are of the “do not respond” type.
-I suspect that someone entered their email address incorrectly at some point and would like to inform the intended recipient of the issue so that it can be corrected, but I’m unable to find a contact for them.
+I suspect that someone entered their email address incorrectly at some point, and I’d like to inform the intended recipient of the issue so that it can be corrected, but I’m unable to find a contact for them.
 The last name is the same as mine, which makes it a little bit more complicated.

-The problem is very simple.
-When somebody gives you their email address as contact information and they get their own email address wrong, how do you contact them to tell them so?
+The problem is simple.
+When somebody gives you their email address as contact information, and they enter the wrong email address, how do you contact them to tell them so?

 Become a Patron of Ask Leo! and go ad-free!

-This is frustrating, particularly if the emails contain sensitive information.
-For example, when someone sends me a question and they enter their email wrong, my response to their question will either go to:
+For example, when someone sends me a question and enters their email wrong, my response to their question will either go to:

 • The wrong person (which is I think very similar to what you’re experiencing)